-How Do SNRIs Work?
+How do SNRIs work?

-Refer to the “How Do’s” of the SSRIs, and add the neurotransmitter norepinephrine.
+Refer to the “How do’s” of the SSRIs and add the neurotransmitter norepinephrine.

-Why Would I Take an SNRI?
+Why would I take an SNRI?

 Refer to the side effects for the SSRIs.
 However, some reports suggest SNRI side effects may not be as severe.
-And with regard to sexual side effects, though the SNRIs have the same symptoms as the SSRIs, an increase in libido has been reported.
+And with regard to sexual side effects, though the SNRIs have the same profile as the SSRIs, an increase in libido has been reported.